vsrinivas/fuchsia/development/languages/rust/third_party.md

 # Third-party Rust Crates

+## Overview
+OSRB approval is required for third-party crates.
+To get approval, you will need to follow the instructions under the "Process for 3rd Party Hosted Code" section in [this document][osrb-process].

 Third-party crates depended on by `rustc_binary` and `rustc_library` targets are stored in [`//third-party/rust-crates/rustc_deps/vendor`][3p-vendor].
 This set of crates is based on the dependencies listed in